Shelbodo/Mathematics-for-Machine-Learning/README.md

 # Mathematics-for-Machine-Learning
-A way to use the
+A way to use the Gram Schmidt process in Python